Artist Talk: Wednesday, July 11th at 7:00 pm

 Cristin Tierney Gallery is pleased to present Out West (Back East), an exhibition of new works by Malia Jensen.
 Featuring ceramic and bronze sculpture, Out West (Back East) examines themes of identity construction, human nature, and perception, especially as they relate to two places Jensen has called home: Oregon and New York City.
-The exhibition opens on Thursday, June 7th with a reception from 6:00 to 8:00 pm.
-The artist will be present.
-Out West (Back East) continues through Friday, July 13th.
+A talk with the artist will be held on Wednesday, July 11th at 7:00 pm.
+Out West (Back East) continues through Friday, July 20th.

 A box full of snakes.
 Crumpled pieces of fabric.
 Soft dough enveloping a drooping rolling pin.
 A mule deer skull.
 The works in Out West (Back East) are part of a highly personal narrative.
 They tell the story of Jensen’s artistic and individual growth, which began in rural Oregon and followed her bicoastal moves from Portland to New York and back.
 Some sculptures—like Deer Skull, Pork Chop, and Box of Snakes—embody romantic notions of The West as a place of struggle, rugged individualism, and perseverance; while others point to an interest in the body, sensuality, and aging (see Dough Situation, Portrait of the Artist as a Young Pill Bug, and Old Bag).
 Emphasized in each are the myriad ways we define our humanity: pinched and folded drapes of fabric evoke the physicality of time passed; a bowl of fruit is both a testament to the simple pleasures of being alive as well as a memento mori; a twisted yet beautiful mass of snakes represents our fears and obsessions; the convoluted tale of “elk tracks” found by the artist’s mother but later discovered to be her mother’s own footprints reference family history and the translation of memory.